Xaaris/opencv-haar-classifier-training/README.md

       Training until now has taken 0 days 3 hours 19 minutes 16 seconds.
       ```

-    Each row represents a feature that is being trained and contains some output about its HitRatio and FalseAlarm ratio.
+    Each row represents a feature that is being trained and contains some output about its HitRatio (HR) and FalseAlarm ratio (FA).
 If a training stage only selects a few features (e.g. N = 2) then its possible something is wrong with your training data.

     At the end of each stage the classifier is saved to a file and the process can be stopped and restarted.
 This is useful if you are tweaking a machine/settings to optimize training speed.

-8. Wait until the process is finished (which takes a long time — a couple of days probably, depending on the computer you have and how big your images are).
+8. Wait until the process is finished (which takes a long time — a couple of hours probably, depending on the computer you have and how big your images are).

 9. Use your finished classifier!

 10. To get some visualization use:

-        opencv_visualisation --image=in/example1.png --model=classifier2/cascade.xml --data=out/result_
+        opencv_visualisation --image=in/example.png --model=classifier/lp-classifier.xml --data=out/result_

 ## Acknowledgements